-11. Stage 2 - Formal complaints
+11. Stage 2 - Formal complaints investigated by a member of staff

 Formal complaints must be made to the Headteacher (unless they are about the Headteacher), via the school office.
-This may be done in person or in writing (preferably on the Complaint Form).
+This may be done in writing (preferably on the Complaint Form).